North Korea: Media

-Government policies towards film are no different from those applied to other arts—motion pictures serve to fulfill the targets of "social education".
-Some of the most influential films are based on historic events (An Jung-geun shoots Itō Hirobumi) or folk tales (Hong Gildong).
-Most movies have predictable propaganda story lines which make cinema an unpopular entertainment; viewers only see films that feature their favorite actors.
-Western productions are only available at private showings to high-ranking Party members, although the 1997 film Titanic is frequently shown to university students as an example of Western culture.
-Access to foreign media products is available through smuggled DVDs and television or radio broadcasts in border areas.
-Western films like The Interview, Titanic, and Charlie's Angels are just a few films that have been smuggled across the borders of North Korea, allowing for access to the North Korean citizens.

 North Korean media are under some of the strictest government control in the world.
 The censorship in North Korea encompasses all the information produced by the media.
 Monitored heavily by government officials, the media is strictly used to reinforce ideals approved by the government.
 There is no freedom of press in North Korea as all the media is controlled and filtered through governmental censors.
-Freedom of the press in 2017 was 180th out of 180 countries in Reporters Without Borders' annual Press Freedom Index.
+In 2025, North Korea ranked 179th out of 180 countries in Reporters Without Borders' annual World Press Freedom Index.
 According to Freedom House, all media outlets serve as government mouthpieces, all journalists are party members and listening to foreign broadcasts carries the threat of the death penalty.
+Cultural products from enemy states such as South Korea are outlawed by the North Korean government, with a maximum penalty of death.

+Government policies towards film are no different from those applied to other arts—motion pictures serve to fulfill the targets of "social education".
+Some of the most influential films are based on historic events (An Jung-geun shoots Itō Hirobumi) or folk tales (Hong Gildong).
+Most movies have predictable propaganda story lines which make cinema an unpopular entertainment; viewers only see films that feature their favorite actors.
+Western productions are only available at private showings to high-ranking Party members.
+Access to foreign media products is available through smuggled DVDs and television or radio broadcasts in border areas.
+Some Western films have been smuggled across the borders of North Korea, allowing for access to the North Korean citizens.

 The main news provider is the Korean Central News Agency.
-All 12 major newspapers and 20 periodicals, including Rodong Sinmun, are published in the capital.
+All 12 major newspapers and 20 periodicals, including Rodong Sinmun, the official newspaper of the Party Central Committee, are published in the capital.
 There are three state-owned TV stations.
-Two of them broadcast only on weekends and the Korean Central Television is on air every day in the evenings.
-Uriminzokkiri and its associated YouTube and Twitter accounts distribute imagery, news and video issued by government media.
+Two of them broadcast only on weekends and Korean Central Television is on air every day in the evenings.
 The Associated Press opened the first Western all-format, full-time bureau in Pyongyang in 2012.

 Media coverage of North Korea has often been inadequate as a result of the country's isolation.
-Stories like Kim Jong-un executing his ex-girlfriend or feeding his uncle to a pack of hungry dogs have been circulated by foreign media as truth despite the lack of a credible source.
+Stories like Kim Jong Un executing his ex-girlfriend or feeding his uncle to a pack of hungry dogs have been circulated by foreign media as truth despite the lack of a credible source.
 Many of the claims originate from the South Korean right-wing newspaper The Chosun Ilbo.
 Max Fisher of The Washington Post has written that "almost any story [on North Korea] is treated as broadly credible, no matter how outlandish or thinly sourced".
 Occasional deliberate disinformation on the part of North Korean establishments further complicates the issue.